MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Send-MailMessage.md

 ### -Subject

-Th **Subject** parameter is not required.
+The **Subject** parameter is not required.
 This parameter specifies the subject of the email message.

 ```yaml
 Type: String